ad-si/cai/readme.md

-  cpp        Use C++ development as the prompt context cs         Use C# development as the prompt context elm        Use Elm development as the prompt context fs         Use F# development as the prompt context gd         Use Godot and GDScript development as the prompt context gl         Use Gleam development as the prompt context
+  cpp        Use C++ development as the prompt context cs         Use C# development as the prompt context elm        Use Elm development as the prompt context fish       Use Fish development as the prompt context fs         Use F# development as the prompt context gd         Use Godot and GDScript development as the prompt context gl         Use Gleam development as the prompt context